 All over the world, falcons have always represented the strength of leadership and the (bird) vision of a hunter; the uncanny ability to see beyond what may present to others as reality and to channel self-leadership and independent thought.

 For many people, across diverse spiritual inclinations, the falcon is no ordinary bird.
 It invokes deep spiritual connotations and this is with good reason.
 The falcon is a highly spiritual bird.
-For this reason Ra, the Ancient Egyptian sun god was often depicted as a man with the head of a Peregrine Falcon decorated with the solar disk.
+For this reason, Ra, the Ancient Egyptian sun god was often depicted as a man with the head of a Peregrine Falcon decorated with the solar disk.

-The falcon symbolizes victory.
-And in a spiritual sense, it is translated to salvation for those believed to be held in emotional, spiritual or moral bondage.
+The falcon also symbolizes victory.
+And in a spiritual sense, it is translated to salvation for those believed to be held in emotional, spiritual, or moral bondage.
 Interestingly, in ancient Egypt, falcons were released at the burials of Pharaohs.
 The Falcons were expected to guide the spirit of the deceased kings to the great beyond.
 This emphasizes the ancient view of falcons as some sort of middle force between the mortal earth and the divine and eternal heavens.

 As falcons, especially peregrine falcons are known to travel long distances, migrating for food and mating, in a spiritual sense, falcons could represent a wandering spirit.
 It may be important to recognize if this is a part of you that needs some level of attention.

-The Falcon As a Spirit/Totem Animal
+The Falcon as a Totem Animal

 The falcon totem is full of energy.
 So falcon people make great scouts and as they get older, they tend to be revered mentors by others who share a curiosity and thirst for discovery.